fallenblood7080/Unity-Extension-Method/README.md

-## What's the deal with this project why should I Care?
+## Could you tell me what's going on with this project?
+Why should I Care?

 To answer this question, first understand what the Extension method is.